ellea-vallee/oca-foundation-painting-log/_posts/2024-07-05-exercise-2-3-a-simple-arrangement-of-shapes.md

 layout: post
 title: "Exercise 2.3 • A simple arrangement of shapes"
 date: 2024-07-05 08:46:33 +0000
-categories: [Part 2, Project 2.2 - Still life studies]
+categories: [part-2, project-2-2-still-life-studies]
-tags: [learning log, oil painting, still life]
+tags: [learning-log, oil-painting, still-life]
 ---

 In this exercise, the aim was to paint simple shapes using flat brushes, using different hues and colour values to describe forms.